prometheus/prometheus/docs/querying/api.md

 URL query parameters:

+- `match_target=<label_selectors>`: Label selectors that match targets by their label sets.
+All targets are selected if left empty.
-- `match=<series_selector>`: A selector that matches targets by label matchers.
-If a metric name is provided, only metadata for that metric name is returned.
+- `metric=<string>`: A metric name to retrieve metadata for.
+All metric metadata is retrieved if left empty.
 - `limit=<number>`: Maximum number of targets to match.

 The `data` section of the query result consists of a list of objects that